dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

 ### Modifying the appearance of the accessibility focus {#accessibilityfocusappearance}

-The focus graphic itself can be customised.
+The focus graphic itself can be customized.
 It can be an image (EG. A nine-patch border) or any other type of actor.

 It can be set using this method within C++: